mjcaldev/mjcaldev/README.md

 - 👋 Hi, I’m Micheal (pronounced "mee-HAWL" 🇮🇪) @mjcaldev
-- 👀 I'm a software engineer.
+- 👀 I'm a software engineer, client success specialist, and developing Solutions Architect.
 Efficient solutions are worth finding.
 - 🧠 Avid user of AI (GPT, Claude, Phind) and working on building my own workflows & agents.
 - 🌱 I’m currently working with Ruby and Docker as well as Typescript, Next.js, and React.js!
-- 👷 I’m looking to collaborate on web apps, AI apps, and personal development
+- 👷 I’m designing and building fullstack systems to solve problems!
 - 📫 How to reach me: mjcaldev@gmail.com || on my socials (linked in my site)
 - ⚡ Fun fact: I'm 100% Irish, but I speak Spanish!
 I also love to play instruments and run long distance.